Ghegs: Albania

+Recruitment of Ghegs during World War II

+During World War II, Heinrich Himmler personally oversaw the recruitment of Albanian Muslims into the Waffen-SS, leading to the creation of the 21st Waffen Mountain Division of the SS Skanderbeg.
+For this division, Himmler specifically targeted Ghegs, mainly from Kosovo, but also from northern Albania, influenced by claims made during the Italian occupation.
+Italian anthropologists had asserted that the Ghegs were part of the Aryan or Nordic race, similar to the Germans.
+This idea resonated with Himmler’s racial ideology and provided justification for their recruitment.

+Himmler admired the Ghegs for what he perceived as their toughness, loyalty, and military potential, and saw them as a modern reflection of the elite Bosnian regiments of World War I. In contrast, the southern Albanians, the Tosks, were not included in this classification and were deemed less racially suitable.
+Furthermore, Himmler strongly supported the concept of a “Greater Albania” as it aligned with Nazi geopolitical goals in the Balkans and helped to foster loyalty among Albanian recruits.

 At the end of World War II, communist forces predominantly composed of Tosks captured Albania after the retreat of the Wehrmacht.
 That was perceived by many Ghegs as the Tosk takeover of Gheg lands.
 Most members of the post-war communist regime and three quarters of the Communist Party of Albania members were Tosks.
 Therefore, the communist takeover was accompanied by the transfer of political power from the Ghegs to the Tosks.
 The Ghegs were consistently persecuted by the predominantly Tosk regime, which saw them as traditionalist and less developed.
 After Enver Hoxha died in 1985, he was succeeded by Ramiz Alia, who was one of the few Ghegs among the leaders of the country.
 He took cautious steps towards changing direction on the national identity issue by gradually assuming the cause of the Ghegs from Kosovo.
 This change was accompanied by a long-lasting fear that the introduction of "too-liberal" Albanians from Kosovo might disturb the fragile balance between the Tosk and Gheg sub-ethnic groups.
 Absorbing Yugoslav Ghegs, who were almost as numerous as all Albanians from Albania, could have ruined the predominantly Tosk regime.

 After the fall of the communist regime, religion was again the major factor which determined social identity, and rivalry between Ghegs and Tosks re-emerged.
 The new political leaders of post-communist Albania appointed by Gheg Sali Berisha were almost all Ghegs from northern Albania.
 The administration of Sali Berisha was identified as northern nationalist Gheg in opposition to southern Socialist Tosk, which additionally increased the contention between Tosks and Ghegs.
 In 1998 Berisha exploited the traditional Gheg—Tosk rivalry when he encouraged armed anti-Government protesters in Shkodër in actions that forced the resignation of prime minister Fatos Nano.

 During the Kosovo War, rivalry between Ghegs and Tosks faded, and a huge number of refugees from Kosovo were catered for with no internal conflict, despite unavoidable grumbles about the disruption of the community and theft.